caroleolivier/caroleolivier.github.io/_posts/2017-09-26-testing-a-react-app.md

 <br/>

+So to summarise, to create a React application from scratch and be able to test it I used: [React](https://facebook.github.io/react/), [Babel](https://babeljs.io), [webpack](webpack.js.org), [webpack-dev-server](https://webpack.js.org/configuration/dev-server/), [Jest](https://facebook.github.io/jest/) and [Enzyme](airbnb.io/enzyme/).

-And that's it!
-I am all set for the next step, i.e. write beautiful and tested web applications using React :)
+I am now ready for the next step, i.e. working on a bigger project than a single component React application :)